-ETS develops and administers the California Alternate Assessments (CAAs) for ELA and Mathematics for students with significant cognitive disabilities who are unable to take part in general statewide assessments.
+ETS develops and administers the CAAs for ELA and Mathematics for students with significant cognitive disabilities who are unable to take part in general statewide assessments.

 CAAs are administered one-on-one to students in grades 3–8 and 11 by a teacher familiar with the student.
 A range of online-delivered item types are used to assess the Core Content Connectors, which are standards developed by the National Center and State Collaborative that link to the Common Core State Standards.
 CAAs are administered to approximately 40,000 students and provide student test results upon approval of performance levels by the state.

 The CAAs for Science, based on the California Next Generation Science Standards Core Content Connectors, are designed as a collection of embedded performance tasks.

 CAST is a two-stage adaptive assessment that measures the full range and depth of the California Next Generation Science Standards (CA NGSS).
 The sampling design of the assessment will provide the robust and broadly-based group-level feedback needed to support teaching and promote curriculum improvement, while at the same time ensuring that each student is measured fairly and comparably.